UGI Packaging Professional Eco-Friendly Food Packaging Solutions Manufacturer

 Boiling water fill test: temp. retention ≥55°C after 90 minutes in 25°C ambient

-UGI Packaging applies ISO 2859-1 AQL sampling at pre-shipment inspection for every production order: AQL 0.65 for critical defects (zero critical defects accepted in sampled units) and AQL 2.5 for major defects — a quality standard consistent with the requirements of major European and North American food retail and food delivery platform procurement teams.
+UGI Packaging applies ISO 2859-1 AQL sampling at pre-shipment inspection for every production order, with AQL 0.65 for critical defects and AQL 2.5 for major defects — a quality standard consistent with the requirements of major European and North American food retail and food delivery platform procurement teams.

 09